TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 *   Refer a Friend

 0 Your Shopping Cart is Empty FREE SHIPPING
-ON ORDERS OVER $50 Search Catalog Search Free Shipping Over $50 Shop Girls Shop Guys Shop Girls Shop Guys Shop Girls Shop Guys Shop Girls Hoodies Shop Guys Hoodies Shop Girls Tees Shop Guys Tees Shop Girls Jeans Shop Guys Jeans Shop Girls Shop Guys Shop Girls Clearance Shop Guys Clearance Learn More <div class="browser-compatibility-alert">. <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>. <p class="browser-error">Your browser's Javascript functionality is turned off.
+ON ORDERS OVER $50 Search Catalog Search Free Shipping on Orders over $50 or When You Buy Jeans Shop Girls Shop Guys Shop Girls Shop Guys Shop Girls Hoodies Shop Guys Hoodies Shop Girls Tees Shop Guys Tees Shop Girls Jeans Shop Guys Jeans Shop Girls Shop Guys Shop Girls Clearance Shop Guys Clearance Learn More <div class="browser-compatibility-alert">. <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>. <p class="browser-error">Your browser's Javascript functionality is turned off.
 Please turn it on so that you can experience the full capabilities of this site.</p>. </div>.
 SIGN UP for email SIGN UP FOR AÉROPOSTALE EMAILS TO GET THE LATEST STYLES &.
 OFFERS Enter Your Email Sign Up Give $15, Get $15 SIGN UP For AERO TEXTS Join the party!
 Text JOIN to 237687.
 Terms &.
 Conditions Details FOLLOW US Customer Care

 *   Order Status